tkgregory/cors-simulator/website/content/simple-requests/credentials/index.md

 })
 ```

-The response to the main request must include the `Access-Control-Allow-Credentials` header with a value of `true`.
+The response must include the `Access-Control-Allow-Credentials` header with a value of `true`.

+### Instructions

+1. Hit green button below and verify *"You are authorized!"* response returned successfully
+1. Observe difference between source and request origins, confirming cross-origin request